 (1) If one URL has www and the other doesn’t, adjust it so that they both have www, or no one has.

-(2) If you currently use a secure protocol (https), change it to the normal protocol (HTTP) and try if this fixes your error.
-If it does, then your SSL needs to be set up properly before you can go back to using a secure protocol.
+(2) If you currently use a secure protocol (ssl certificate), change it to the normal protocol (HTTP) and try if this fixes your error.
+If it does, then your SSL certificate needs to be set up properly before you can go back to using a secure protocol (https).

 Editing URL when you cannot access your dashboard

-To do this, access your site files using FTP.
+To do this, access your site file manager using FTP client.

 When connected, open the folder containing your WordPress files.
 In this folder, locate your wp-config.php file, right click on it, and click View/Edit.